Keith Urban is an Australian country artist, but don't let his genre fool you.

 , he got the strongest critical response of his entire career yet.
 "Stupid Boy" scored him another Grammy.

-He got married to actress Nicole Kidman
+He's been married to actress Nicole Kidman

-and currently has two children with her.
+since 2006 and currently has two children with her.
 He released an album in 2009, Defying Gravity

 , which was critically panned for containing several mushy love songs, but its commercial success is undiminished.
 Then, his conquest for love songs was finally done right in 2010 with the release of Get Closer